fitsumcs/SocialNetLab/README.md

 ## SocialNetLab

-Social Network Lab that show the demonstration of graph theory
+This repo is used for the demonstration graph theory on Social Network Lab

 ## Lab 01 [Graph Manipulation Basics]